Asthma and Bronchitis are two of the most common conditions affecting our lower airway (lower respiratory tract).

 Aerobic exercises that use large muscle groups (like walking and yoga) are recommended instead of running or cycling.
 Strengthening exercises for the upper body, including using light weights and resistive bands, may be particularly helpful in patients with COPD because they help to increase the strength of respiratory muscles.
-Yoga poses like Standing Mountain Pose (standing tall with arm raised as much backward, to open up your chest), and Standing backbends (performed very gradually) can help expand chest to increase lung capacity.
+Yoga poses like the standing mountain pose (standing tall with arm raised as much backward, to open up your chest), and standing backbends (performed very gradually) can help expand the chest to increase lung capacity.

 Practicing some breathing techniques regularly can help enhance lung capacity, decrease breathlessness and exacerbations.
 Here are 3 effective breathing techniques to practice.

-Patients with Asthma or COPD should reduce intake of refined sugars, dairy items, excess salt in food, spicy-fried-oily items and foods which cause gas/bloating.
+Patients with asthma or COPD should reduce intake of refined sugars, dairy items, excess salt in food, spicy-fried-oily items, and foods that cause gas/bloating.
 Food items should be warm or at room temperature (not cold) and should preferably be freshly cooked.
 Overeating or very heavy meals can worsen both bloating and breathlessness.

-The mainstay for Asthma and COPD treatment are inhalers.
-They are most effective, easy to use with excellent acceptance and tolerance.
+The mainstay for asthma and COPD treatment is inhalers.
+They are most effective, and easy to use with excellent acceptance and tolerance.
 Inhalers can be either DPIs (Dry Powder Inhalers) or MDIs (Metered Dose Inhalers).
-In DPIs, a capsule containing the drug dose in powder form is inserted in the inhaler and the powder is inhaled through a deep breath.
+In DPIs, a capsule containing the drug dose in powder form is inserted into the inhaler and the powder is inhaled through a deep breath.
 While in MDIs, the drug is in the inhaler and is inhaled as an aerosol.
-Sometimes a spacer may be added to the inhaler to take-in the drug more easily, especially in children.
+Sometimes a spacer may be added to the inhaler to take in the drug more easily, especially in children.
 Using a nebulizer is another method of effectively giving inhalational medicines where the medicine is inhaled as a mist through a mask.

 Note – Combination inhalers are commonly prescribed (SABA-SAMA, LABA-LAMA, LABA-ICS, LABA-LAMA-ICS).
-Other ultra-LABAs (like Olodaterol, and Vilanterol-Fluticasone) are approved and available in some countries.
+Other ultra long acting once a day LABAs like Olodaterol, and Vilanterol (in combination with ICS -Fluticasone) are also approved and available in some countries.

 Advanced cases of COPD may require oxygen therapy